 Bainbridge Prepares is an educational nonprofit organization committed to ensuring Bainbridge Island, Washington and surrounding communities will be resilient in the face of natural disasters and other calamities.
 We work in partnership with the Bainbridge Island Fire Department and the City of Bainbridge Island.

 Our journey to become the most prepared town in Washington state will only be successful with widespread citizen involvement and leadership.
 Please take a quick look through the list of Bainbridge Prepares teams below; we’d love to have you!
 Be sure to sign up for our email newsletter to stay up to date on everything related to preparedness on the island.

-- Amber Richards is organizing several agency-led committees for COBI
+- COBI’s Emergency Manager (formerly Amber Richards) is organizing several agency-led committees for COBI

-- The Bainbridge Island Fire Department is building the Community Emergency Response Team (CERT) and expanding the Map Your Neighborhood program
+- Among many other projects, Deputy Chief Jared Moravec is building the Community Emergency Response Team (CERT) and expanding the Map Your Neighborhood program

 - Scott James is creating a series of citizen-led teams via Bainbridge Prepares

 Should you be interested in learning more and volunteering with one of the citizen-led teams, please directly contact the team leadership as noted below the organizational chart: